-As a short-term option, May Term and Summer Abroad programs are very popular ways to study abroad.
-Not only are the programs organized and typically led by MBU faculty members with expertise in the subject matter and country, but the entire class is made up of MBU students.
+As a short-term option for study abroad, May Term Abroad programs are very popular with MBU students.
+Not only are the programs organized and led by MBU faculty members with expertise in the subject matter and country, but the entire class is made up of MBU students.
 Course topics and countries vary annually; past destinations include Haiti, Mexico, Iceland, London, Spain, and Bermuda.

-MBU offers two regular summer programs: the Virginia Program at Oxford and Autism on the Seas.
+MBU offers two regular Summer Abroad programs: the Virginia Program at Oxford and Autism on the Seas.

 The Virginia Program at Oxford is a six-week session held at St. Anne’s College of the University of Oxford.
 Six Virginia colleges, including Mary Baldwin, combine to offer a select group of students the opportunity to study the literature, history, and society of late 16th and early 17th century England.
 Lectures and tutorials are conducted by British faculty.
 Students may earn six semester hours of English and history credit.
 All majors are eligible to apply.
 For more information, contact Professor of History Mary Hill Cole.